sergei-mironov/litrepl/paper/paper.md

 2. Since then, the concept was largely simplified
    - NOWEB

-3. And simplified even more, notable representative is
+   - IPython?
-   - Literate Haskell
+   - Literate Haskell?

-4. Independently, the concept of REPL appeared in the LISP developer community and get recognition through the IPython, interactive Haskell interpreter GHCi, RStudio IDE.
+3. Independently, the concept of REPL appeared in the LISP developer community and get recognition through the IPython, interactive Haskell interpreter GHCi, RStudio IDE.

-5. Eventually, the tools appear which combine both styles up to a some degree.
+4. Eventually, the tools appear which combine both styles up to a some degree.
 Probably, the most well-known representative project is ''Jupyter Notebooks'', despite the fact that we can call it Literate programming tool with a little exageration.

-6. We present ''Litrepl'' which unifies the two concepts into one paradigm of repeatedly running code sections while editing a "literate" document.
+5. We present ''Litrepl'' which unifies the two concepts into one paradigm of repeatedly running code sections while editing a "literate" document.
 As for Jupyter Notebook autohrs, our main goal is to make editing of research papers simpler.

-7. The second goal is to promote reproducible research practices by supporting the verification mode which evaluates sections and warns if the new results differ from the expected ones.
+6. The second goal is to promote reproducible research practices by supporting the verification mode which evaluates sections and warns if the new results differ from the expected ones.

 7. Finally, we pursue a technical goal of having the tool modular, small and easliy-maintanable, for